Haiku Mill Event Venue on Maui’s North Shore

 Haiku Mill is a sugar mill that is over 150 years old and has not been used for a hundred years.
-It’s a beautiful sight at 250 Haiku Road on the north side of Maui, near the beginning of the Road to Hana.
-Phone 808-575-9994.
+It’s a beautiful sight on the North side of Maui at:

-This old mill and its surrounding gardens and house are full of 150 years of Hawaiian history.
-Haiku Mill was the leading sugar processor on Maui, starting in 1861, and continuing until irrigation allowed sugar cane production to be moved to the valley in the center of Maui in 1879, when Haiku Mill was abandoned.
+This old mill and its surrounding gardens and house are full of 150 years of Hawaiian history in the heart of Haiku Maui.
+Haiku Mill was the leading sugar processor on Maui, starting in 1861, and continuing until irrigation allowed sugar cane production to be moved to the valley in the center of Maui in 1879 when Haiku Mill was abandoned.
 It was the first sugar mill to be powered by steam.
 The ruins of this old mill consist of stone walls, staircases, and old structural components covered with vines.
-There are scales and gears and machinery left from the days when this was a working sugar mill in the 1800’s.
+There are scales and gears and machinery left from the days when this was a working sugar mill in the 1800s.
 There is an old house full of period furniture (all in white tones) and dozens of antiques, many French.

 The current owner of the mill and surrounding property is Sylvia Hamilton-Kerr, who has been beautifying it since 2009.
 Besides tours, the mill is now also used as a wedding venue.
 A centerpiece for special events is a 100-year-old mango tree decorated with white lights and a chandelier.
 The tree yields about a thousand mangos per year.
 The mill is on the National Register of Historic Places.

 See photos below.
 Also below is a video of a wedding at Haiku Mill.

 Or click for more things to do on Maui.

 Video of a Maui wedding at Haiku Mill: